jamescooke/blog/content/1603-comparing-django-q-objects.rst

     ...
     Assertion Error:

-This means that writing unittests that assert that correct Q objects have been created is hard.
+This means that writing unit tests that assert that correct Q objects have been created is hard.

 A simple solution
 -----------------

-Q objects generate great Unicode representations of themselves.
+Q objects generate great Unicode representations of themselves:

 .. code-block:: python